Xenophobia in South Africa: Politics

 Xenophobic statements were commonly made by politicians from a wide range of political parties during the 2019 South African general election.
 This has intensified as the ruling party risks losing its dominance of the political landscapes and parties from across the spectrum have relied on anti-immigrant messaging to bolster electoral support.
 Much of the local mobilisation appears rooted in struggles to control lucrative township tenders.

 The politician Herman Mashaba and his political party ActionSA have consistently advocated a hard-line position against immigration resulting in accusations by other political parties that they are xenophobic or pandering to xenophobic sentiments.
 Some of Mashaba's statements have been linked by the civil society organizations Amnesty International and Right2Know to incidence of xenophobic attacks and anti-migrant sentiment.
 In addition to ActionSA political parties such as the ANC, Congress of the People, DA, Economic Freedom Fighters (EFF), Freedom Front Plus, IFP, and Patriotic Alliance have all made statements or committed actions that have been regarded as xenophobic or voicing xenophobic sentiment.

 Legislation

+The Refugees Act of 1998 initially granted significant rights to asylum seekers, however these rights were curtailed in later amendments passed in 2008, 2011, and 2017.
+The right of refugees to basic healthcare and education has been removed, their right to seek work has been significantly limited, and refugees must now remain in the country for 10 years to apply for Permanent residency.
+In addition, refugee seekers are denied asylum if they enter the country through an unrecognised port of entry, or fail to report to a Refugee Reception Office within 5 days of entering the country.

 In 2020 the Gauteng Provincial government controversially proposed Gauteng Township Economic Development Bill which seeks to prevent businesses operated by foreign nationals without official South African residency from operating businesses in the province's informal economy.
 Supporters of the bill state that it will reduce xenophobia by clearing up regulatory regimes that foreigners are accused of regularly violating whilst detractors of the bill state that its explicit targeting of foreigners is itself xenophobic and legitimises xenophobia.

 In March 2022, Employment and Labour Minister Thulas Nxesi introduced a draft National Labour Migration Policy that lays out a quota system that limits the number of foreign nationals employed in certain sectors of the economy.
 The draft legislation has been criticized as xenophobic.